salesforce/ml4ir/python/README.md

 pip3 install -r requirements.txt
 ```

-Set the PYTHONPATH environment variable to point to the python package
+Set the PYTHONPATH environment variable to point to the python package and enable the legacy Keras 2 version.
 ```
 export PYTHONPATH=$PYTHONPATH:`pwd`
+export TF_USE_LEGACY_KERAS=1
 ```

 #### Contributing to ml4ir